brunorijsman/yang-tutorial/README.md

 * [MG-SOFT YANG Explorer Professional Edition](docs/mg-soft-explorer.md)
 * [YumaWorks YumaPro Client](docs/yuma-pro-client.md)

+TODO: Move some of the graphical YANG model browsers from down below to here.

 # NETCONF / RESTCONF servers

 NETCONF / RESTCONF servers are intended to implement the on-device management plane for